 Many people ask the question, “What’s the meaning of life?”
-The Chief Instructor of our school, Dylan Sirny, likes to turn this question around slightly to, “How does one live meaningfully?”
+The Master Instructor of our school, Dylan Sirny, likes to turn this question around slightly to, “How does one live meaningfully?”
 As humans we always want to know what purpose is there here in this world just for us.
 We dream and wonder, seek and search, yet has anyone ever really found a truth that answered the meaning of life question definitively and is then at peace for the rest of their life?

 Really, in all of history, how many people have truly come to rest with an acceptable answer to this core human question that is asked by all?